-The Credit Union has \$149 million of authorized credit facilities available.
-This includes a \$49 million operating line of credit and a \$70 million commercial paper facility with SaskCentral.
+The Credit Union has \$236,000 of authorized credit facilities available.
+This includes a \$68,000 operating line of credit and \$68,000 of committed short term funding facilities with SaskCentral.
 Both agreements are secured by general security agreements registered against the Credit Union's assets.
-The Credit Union also has a committed revolving loan facility with a Canadian chartered bank for \$30 million which is secured by collateral in the form of insured residential mortgages in the amount of \$33 million.
+The Credit Union also has a committed revolving loan facility with a Canadian financial institution for \$100,000 which is fully secured by collateral in the form of residential mortgages.

-The Credit Union has the capacity to negotiate an additional \$1,037,520 in debt facilities under Board policy and regulatory limits, if required.
-As at December 31, 2020, the Credit Union has no outstanding balances under these credit facilities (2019 - \$8,320).
+The Credit Union has the capacity to negotiate an additional \$1,304,990 in debt facilities under Board policy and regulatory limits, if required.
+As at December 31, 2022, the Credit Union has no outstanding balances under these credit facilities (2021 - \$0).
 Any interest costs associated with these facilities are expensed as incurred.